jeanlucthumm/openclaw/JEANLUC-FIXES.md

 # jeanluc-fixes Branch

-This branch is what my personal deployment of Moltbot runs on.
+This branch is what my personal deployment of OpenClaw runs on.

 ## Purpose